Healthy Vegan Substitutes for Animal Products

 Yogurt & Kefir Subsitutes

-- Miyoko’s Cultured Vegan Butter – It is actually delicious!
+Miyoko’s Cultured Vegan Butter – It is actually delicious!
 It contains a lot of coconut oil, so limit consumption if you have issues with high cholesterol.
 Needs refrigeration (or freezing if you won’t use it within a week or two), or mold will grow.

-- Raw flax oil with a sprinkle of Celtic Sea Salt provides a nice buttery flavor for things like baked potatoes.
-Make sure your flax oil is very fresh.
+Raw flax oil with a sprinkle of Celtic Sea Salt provides a nice buttery flavor for things like baked potatoes.
+Make sure your flax oil is very fresh and use in moderation.

 Ice Cream Substitutes

 There are lots of vegan ice creams on the market.
 Unfortunately, many of them have unhealthy ingredients like agave, refined sugar, tofu, soy, gums, and “natural” flavors.
 Read labels and choose the ones with healthy ingredients.

 Here is one “Paleo ice cream” brand I love – http://vixenkitchen.co – They use cashews and maple syrup, and it tastes pretty good.

 For flavor, I love Coconut Bliss, but since they use agave as their sweetener, I now avoid it.
 (Agave is similar to high-fructose corn syrup in the way it affects blood sugar.)